apache/incubator-hugegraph-doc/config/config-option.md

 restserver.url                     | http://127.0.0.1:8080                            | The url for listening of rest server.
-ssl.keystore_file                  | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.keystore_password              |                                                  | The password of the path of the server keystore file used when the https protocol is enabled. restserver.max_worker_threads      | 2 * CPUs                                         | The maxmium worker threads of rest server. restserver.min_free_memory         | 64                                               | The minmium free memory(MB) of rest server, requests will be rejected when the available memory of system is lower than this value. restserver.request_timeout         | 30                                               | The time in seconds within which a request must complete, -1 means no timeout. restserver.connection_idle_timeout | 30                                               | The time in seconds to keep an inactive connection alive, -1 means no timeout. restserver.connection_max_requests | 256                                              | The max number of HTTP requests allowed to be processed on one keep-alive connection, -1 means unlimited.
+ssl.keystore_file                  | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.keystore_password              |                                                  | The password of the path of the server keystore file used when the https protocol is enabled. restserver.max_worker_threads      | 2 * CPUs                                         | The maximum worker threads of rest server. restserver.min_free_memory         | 64                                               | The minimum free memory(MB) of rest server, requests will be rejected when the available memory of system is lower than this value. restserver.request_timeout         | 30                                               | The time in seconds within which a request must complete, -1 means no timeout. restserver.connection_idle_timeout | 30                                               | The time in seconds to keep an inactive connection alive, -1 means no timeout. restserver.connection_max_requests | 256                                              | The max number of HTTP requests allowed to be processed on one keep-alive connection, -1 means unlimited.